 An estimated 10,000 immigrants bought outfits in Westport in 1849 and 1850.
 Companies from all parts of the country came to Westport to organize caravans for journeys across the plains.
 At that time, Westport was a market for cattle, mules, horses, harnesses, tents, saddles, and all other equipment needed for travel.

 When John Harris died in 1873, his daughter Josephine and her husband, Colonel Charles Kearney, moved into the house to care for his wife.
-When she died, the family continued living in the home for 28 years.
+The family continued living in the home for 28 years when she died.
 The Harris-Kearney House was moved from its original location in 1922 to 4000 Baltimore Ave in Kansas City.
 It now serves as a public museum and the office headquarters for the Westport Historical Society.
 Listed on the National Register of Historic Places, it is the oldest remaining original residence in Kansas City.
 The Westport Historical Society gives tours of the area and works with locals and business owners to keep Westport’s history alive.

 During this time, and for several years previous, Kansas Territory, just one mile to the west, was fighting to determine if it would become a Free State or a pro-slavery state.
 Many of these battles spilled over into Missouri, and Westport was frequently caught between the northern abolitionists and the southern sympathizers of Missouri.